jd6-37/ps2-textures-downloader/README.md

 1. An INSTALLER for the first-time download and setup of the textures pack
 2. An UPDATER - a download/sync tool for post-installation updates of the textures pack
+3. A HEALTH CHEKER - checks for stray/duplicate-named files and compares directory structure to github

 ### MOD INSTALLER <a name="introduction--installer"></a>